UPDATED BY

 A Lack of Inclusive Leadership Damages Workplace Culture

-A lack of diversity and unfamiliarity with the importance of inclusion can unintentionally lead managers and leaders to create a hostile workplace.
-Even actions like using gendered, heteronormative language in onboarding packets or hosting all-male panels are contributing to the problem of an unwelcome company environment.
+Additionally, a lack of diversity and unfamiliarity with the importance of inclusion can unintentionally lead managers and leaders to create a hostile workplace.
+Even actions like using gendered, heteronormative language in onboarding packets or hosting all-male panels contribute to the problem of an unwelcome company environment.

 A Lack of Inclusive Leadership Weakens Customer Relationships